melles1991/usecuewebsite/_posts/2016-08-17-jekyll-against-the-rest-of-the-world.md

 ---

 I’m stood in the center of a room, confident my choice to go all static had been a good one.
-It’s a serene scene—nothing can touch me.
+It’s a serene scene — nothing can touch me.

 There are website owners running around wildly, chasing WordPress security vulnerabilities, while at the same time trying to plug holes, which the dubious free plug-ins they downloaded had ripped into their sites.